Introduction to Digital Navigation

 FIONA MURRAY

 Fear of getting lost is a barrier to many people going walking, in particular if they are unfamiliar with the route.
 When walking in lowland countryside and woodland, using your mobile phone as a navigation aid can give you the confidence needed to explore new places.
-This interactive and educational walk has been carefully designed to provide you with the knowledge and confidence needed to use your mobile phone as a navigation aid.
+This interactive and educational outdoor learning course has been carefully designed to provide you with the knowledge and confidence needed to use your mobile phone as a navigation aid.

 What to Expect